scg-unibe-ch/ese2019-team4/README.md

 ##Testing

 ####Unit Testing
-We have implemented Karma Unit Tests to make sure things are working as expected
+We have implemented some Karma Unit Tests to make sure things are working as expected